 January 2016 saw the most devastating event in the clubs history, a serious fire starting in the dining room caused enormous damage to the dining room, bar, kitchen and the disruption of the water, gas, electricity and telephone services.
 The clubhouse roof was destroyed and members were confined to the lounge area for safety.
 This lasted for 10 months before the new roof was completed and the rest of the club deemed safe to enter.
 Despite all of this, thanks to members tirelessly working, the club managed to function and the time closed was as minimal as possible.

-This year 2018, a veranda will be constructed virtually the whole length of the clubhouse to provide shelter for both players and supporters.
+In 2018, a veranda was constructed spanning virtually the whole length of the clubhouse to provide shelter for both players and supporters.

 The Club is very proud of its achievements over the years and continues to prosper.